We are the Rivers

 The one that is lost, not the one that stands still...

 In his travel to his sea

 Everything said goodbye to us, everything goes away

 However, there is something that bemoans

 – Jorge Luis Borges

-According to Gaston Bachelard ‘one drop of powerful water suffices to create a world and to dissolve the night […] imagined in its depth […]’; everything is the ratio of oneself and this drop of powerful water.
-The power of water is in the ability to change.
-The river is a symbol of change; it’s the definition of changes.
-The definition itself does not bring change but establishes a change in the things.
-On the one hand the exhibition title We are the River is a broadcast of change, and on the other hand it is a calling for these changes
+According to Gaston Bachelard, everything is the ratio of oneself and ‘one drop of powerful water’ that ‘suffices to create a world and to dissolve the night […] imagined in its depth […]’.
+The power of water lies in its ability to change and the river is a symbol such of change.
+However, the definition of transformation itself does not cause the phenomenon directly but reinforces it.
+In this sense, the exhibition title We are the Rivers is, on the one hand, a broadcast of change, and, on the other, a call for it.

 Who are we?
 We are an artistic force, a collective flow.
 A creative river originating in the heights of the imagination or in the imaginary peaks.
 If this stream is inside me, then I am inside the stream.
 ‘Imagination is not a possibility to create images out of reality in accordance with etymological definition,’ Bachelard wrote, ‘imagination is a possibility to create images beyond reality, praising it.’
 Imagining a flow of the river deep inside us, defining ourselves as a changing stream, we gain the ability to forget our own identity through our openness and acceptance of various possibilities and identities.
 We do it through the process of merging many drops into a powerful river stream.
 ‘Forget about the words / Become the grass / […] Accept your own name / And become a river,’ were the lines from a song by Boris Grebenshchikov that explained two events: acceptance of one’s calling and the ability to change it.